 The Party’s Over

-If you think you used to be able to handle more alcohol than you can now, you’re probably right.
-Despite what you were able to drink when you were in college (an amount that may have increased exponentially over many years of storytelling: “One night I drank two cases of PBR!”), you have good reason to not be able to hold your liquor like you used to.
+Despite what you were able to drink when you were in college (an amount that may have increased exponentially over many years of storytelling: “One night I drank two six-packs of PBR!”), you have good reason to not be able to hold your liquor like you used to.
+By the time you’re in your forties, your body doesn’t break down alcohol as efficiently as it did when you were in college.

-Then the liver enzymes that help break down the alcohol and help prevent hangovers also decide to semi-retire.
+And then the liver enzymes that help break down the alcohol and help prevent hangovers also decide to semi-retire.

 So, yes, it really is you.